Emergency Room For Rash Treatment in Katy, TX

 Same-Day Skin and Lab Testing

-A thorough skin exam, blood work and swabs when needed help your provider identify whether the rash is allergic, infectious, autoimmune or something else entirely, without sending you to outside labs.
+A thorough skin exam, blood work, and swabs when needed help your provider determine whether the rash is caused by an allergic reaction, infection, autoimmune condition, or another underlying issue, without sending you to outside labs.

 Targeted Relief and Treatment